 In what ways has The Centaur developed through the years?
 Do you have a favorite collection?

 Yeranji: The collection I liked the most conceptually was the second collection, My Logical Private Parts.
 Conceptually, I felt that I was a person working through the genitals.
 One cannot be logical through the genitals, and thus that is how I came up with the name.
 As this was the next one after my first show, I felt that the variation in my clothing was lacking.
 It felt a little countrified.
 In regards to the actual clothing, I liked my Taste of Kant collection the best.
 My second label, Baby Centaur, came out at the same time as well, and it did really well in terms of reactions and sales.
 I think I liked that collection the best.
 Because I’m so busy, I don’t have the time to think about how I wish I had done after a season.
-Overall, doesn't do things like other brands, I hear that a lot of people just find us on their own.
+Overall, The Centaur doesn't do things like other brands, I hear that a lot of people just find us on their own.
 So going with that mood, we are able to work quietly and with confidence.

 Do you have a ritual for going into the creation mood?